AndreiLucaci/minesweeper/README.md

 # Known issues:
-- a known issue is the slow loading time for the Expert games.
-The algorithm that generates the board still needs improvement.
+- ~~a known issue is the slow loading time for the Expert games.
+The algorithm that generates the board still needs improvement.~~

-- code issues: there are still code issues, which will be solved in time:
+- ~~code issues: there are still code issues, which will be solved in time:~~ under implementation
 ![codeIssueImg](https://i.imgur.com/lfKxVHV.png)

 # Pllaned features: